Internal Factors In Decision Making

 Conclusion: Embracing the Inner Compass

 Understanding internal factors in decision-making is not about eliminating emotions or striving for robotic objectivity.
 Rather, it’s about developing a deeper understanding of our inner landscape—the unique combination of cognitive processes, emotional responses, motivations, values, and personality traits that shape who we are and how we make choices.
-By acknowledging and appreciating the complex interplay of these internal factors, we can cultivate greater self-awareness, enhance our decision-making abilities, and ultimately lead more fulfilling and aligned lives.
+Also, by acknowledging and appreciating the complex interplay of these internal factors, we can cultivate greater self-awareness, enhance our decision-making abilities, and ultimately lead more fulfilling and aligned lives.
 The journey towards better decision-making begins with understanding the inner compass that guides our choices.